Sphingolipids: Chemistry and Biochemistry

 In plants and yeasts, a similar range of chain-lengths occur as in animals, but 2-hydroxy acids predominate sometimes accompanied by small amounts of 2,3‑dihydroxy acids; saturated fatty acids are most abundant, and the sphingolipids of rice (Oryza sativa) contain only saturated components, but monoenes are present in higher proportions in the Brassica family (including the model plant Arabidopsis) and a few other species.
 Some fungal species contain monoenoic fatty acids with a trans-3 double bond and/or a hydroxyl group.

 The hydroxyl group is believed to add to the hydrogen-bonding capacity of the sphingolipids, and it helps to stabilize membrane structures and strengthen the interactions with membrane proteins.
-In mammals, hydroxylation is accomplished by a fatty acid 2-hydroxylase (FA2H), i.e., an NAD(P)H-dependent monooxygenase, which is an integral membrane protein of the endoplasmic reticulum and converts unesterified long-chain fatty acids to 2‑hydroxy acids, although further uncharacterized enzymes are believed to exist.
-The catalytic region consists of four conserved histidines that form a di-metal ion centre and adds the hydroxyl group stereospecifically to produce only the (R)-enantiomer.
+In mammals, hydroxylation is accomplished by a fatty acid 2‑hydroxylase (FA2H), i.e., an NAD(P)H-dependent monooxygenase, which is an integral membrane protein of the endoplasmic reticulum and converts unesterified long-chain fatty acids to 2‑hydroxy acids, although further uncharacterized enzymes are believed to exist.
+The catalytic region consists of four conserved histidines that form a di-metal ion centre and adds the hydroxyl group stereospecifically to produce only the R-enantiomer.
 Experimental evidence has been obtained that is consistent with 2‑hydroxylation occurring at the fatty acid level prior to incorporation into ceramides in the brain of mice and in the urinary bladder of mice and humans where the enzyme is expressed at high levels.
 In skin, 2‑hydroxy and non-hydroxy fatty acids as their CoA esters are used with equal facility for ceramide biosynthesis by ceramide synthases.
-As mutations in the fatty acid 2‑hydroxylase in humans and mice give rise to demyelination disorders, such as leukodystrophy, it is evident that sphingolipids containing 2‑hydroxy acids have unique functions in membranes that cannot be substituted by non-hydroxy analogues.
+As mutations in the fatty acid 2‑hydroxylase in humans and mice give rise to demyelination disorders, such as leukodystrophy, it is evident that there is an absolute requirement for sphingolipids containing 2‑hydroxy acids in membranes that cannot be substituted by non-hydroxy analogues.
 Some of the odd-chain fatty acids in brain may be synthesised by peroxisomal α-oxidation of the 2‑hydroxy acids.

 4. Links between Glycerolipid and Sphingolipid Metabolism

 The glyceroglycolipid seminolipid from male reproductive tissues and the sphingolipid sulfates have structural elements in common, and they use the same enzymes to introduce the carbohydrate and then the sulfate group to diacylglycerol and ceramide intermediates, respectively.
 In some types of glycosylphosphatidylinositols (protein anchors), the first mannose unit is decorated by the addition of a short oligosaccharide sequence starting with N‑acetylgalactosamine, before galactose is added by the action of a GM1 ganglioside synthase requiring the presence of lactosylceramide.
 Diacylglycerol acyltransferase 2 (DGAT2), a key enzyme in triacylglycerol biosynthesis, generates 1-O-acylceramides in skin and lipid droplets.
-Further, the biosynthesis of cholesteryl glycosides in animals involves a transfer of glucose from glucosylceramide to cholesterol by means of cellular β‑glucocerebrosidases.
+Further, in the biosynthesis of cholesteryl glycosides in animals, a transfer of glucose occurs from glucosylceramide to cholesterol by means of cellular β‑glucocerebrosidases.

 Suggested Reading